vegassith/myportfolio-project/README.md

 ## Form Integration
 ### Integrate forms for any features that need them.
-- Form tag with security tokens
+- Form tag
 - Form for
 - JavaScript Form Integrations
 - Custom validations on forms
+- HTML form security tokens

 ## Working with Lib
 ### Use the Lib directory to create a module that calls an outside API to display Tech News.